21P/Giacobini–Zinner

-Comet Giacobini–Zinner (officially designated as 21P/Giacobini–Zinner) is a periodic comet in the Solar System.
+Comet Giacobini–Zinner (officially designated as 21P/Giacobini–Zinner) is a Jupiter-family comet with a 6.53-year orbit around the Sun.
 It was discovered by Michel Giacobini, who observed it in the constellation of Aquarius on 20 December 1900.
 It was recovered two orbits later by Ernst Zinner, while he was observing variable stars near Beta Scuti on 23 October 1913.

 It will pass 0.364 AU from Jupiter on 14 February 2029, then come to perihelion on 30 August 2031 at 1.07 AU from the Sun, and then pass 0.554 AU from Earth on 3 September 2031.

 Physical properties

 The comet nucleus is estimated to be 2.0 km in diameter.
 During its apparitions, Giacobini–Zinner can reach about the 7-8th magnitude, but in 1946 it underwent a series of outbursts that made it as bright as 5th magnitude.
 It is the parent body of the Giacobinids meteor shower (also known as the Draconids).
 The comet currently has a minimum orbit intersection distance to Earth of 0.035 AU.

 During the apparition of 2018, the optical spectra have revealed the comet is depleted in carbon-chain molecules and carbon dioxide, likely indicating its origin in relatively warm portion of the Solar System.